 Bored at home?
 We get it.
 When we're not traveling we're also plotting our next escape and next destination.
 And traveling is great but we love being home too.
 (Our little secret.)
 Hence, why we have a home base and the name of our website and business.
 (It's even in our name, we love home so much!)

-But once in a while, we’re required to be home beyond our comfort zone.
+But once in a while, we're required to be home beyond our comfort zone.
 As in not going into stores, shops, and restaurants.
-Whether it’s a self-isolation, home quarantine by choice, or government mandate, we have ideas for things to do if you’re stuck at your apartment or house.
-(Especially when it’s been days and lo and behold, you need ideas for what to do when you are bored at home.)
+Whether it's a self-isolation by choice or another reason, we have ideas for things to do if you're stuck at your apartment or house.
+(Especially when it's been days and lo and behold, you need ideas for what to do when you are bored at home.)

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

 Good ‘ole cards!
 Do you have a deck of 52 playing cards?
 There are so many games you can play from poker to “go fish” with kids to spit, solitaire, and more.